2026 Winter Skincare Tips & Advice for Cold Months

 Winter skincare FAQs

-Why does my skin itch in the winter?
+Why does my skin itch in the Winter?

-Patients experiencing itchy skin due to xerosis from dry winter air should be advised not to scratch the irritated skin, as this can worsen the skin condition.
-To relieve itchiness, patients can use a cold compress on the area to numb the itching sensation.
-To prevent itchy skin from occurring, it is essential to keep the skin moisturized with a hydrating cleanser and rich lotions or creams.
-Moisturizers can reduce the symptoms of dry skin and repair the skin barrier for smooth, clear skin.
+During the winter months, moisture levels in outdoor air drop drastically, and cold air can stress the skin.
+Indoor heating systems also dry out the air, leaving no respite from dryness and stripping the skin of natural oils and moisture.
+Dry skin, also known as xerosis, can cause cracking, irritation, stinging, redness, flaking, and itching.
+Patients with itchy skin due to xerosis from dry winter air should be advised not to scratch, as this can worsen the condition.
+To relieve itchiness, patients can apply a cold compress to the area to numb the sensation.
+To prevent itchy skin, keep the skin moisturized with a hydrating cleanser and rich lotions or creams.
+Moisturizers can reduce dry skin symptoms and repair the skin barrier, resulting in smooth, clear skin.

-Why does my skin break out in the winter?
+Why does my skin break out in the Winter?

-Why does my skin crack in winter?
+Why does my skin crack in Winter?

-Why in winter does my skin get dry?
+Why in Winter does my skin get dry?

 How to combat dry winter skin

-How to treat dry skin in winter at home
+How to treat dry skin in Winter at home

 woman winter skin care 1

 As winter approaches, finding a skincare routine to keep your skin hydrated throughout the arid months is essential.
-Both inside and outside, moisture levels in the air decrease during the wintertime, which can strip the skin of moisture and natural oils, leading to dry, cracked, flaky, irritated skin.
+Both inside and outside, air moisture levels decrease during the wintertime, which can strip the skin of moisture and natural oils, leading to dry, cracked, flaky, and irritated skin.
 To combat dry winter skin, patients should look for hydrating cleansers, thick moisturizing lotions, and creamy sunscreens to attract and seal in moisture.
 It is best to avoid skincare products and activities that can further irritate and dry out the skin, such as scented soaps, harsh scrubs and exfoliates, and hot showers.
 With so many treatment options available, choosing skincare products that will be best for you during the cold winter months can be overwhelming.
 Luckily, experienced board-certified dermatologist Dr. Michele Green is an expert at creating individualized skincare regimens to meet each patient’s unique needs.

 Dr. Green is an internationally renowned board-certified dermatologist with over two and a half decades of experience providing some of the world’s most discerning individuals with the best cosmetic dermatology has to offer, including personalized skincare routines.
 Dr. Green takes a holistic approach and embraces a less-is-more philosophy regarding facial rejuvenation and skincare, working with each patient to develop a perfect plan for their skin type.
 She is consistently voted as one of New York’s best dermatologists by Super Doctors, Castle Connolly, New York Magazine, and the New York Times for her dedication to her patients and expertise.
-Please call us at 212-535-3088 or email our New York City-based office today to schedule a consultation with Dr. Michele Green and improve your winter skincare routine to achieve a healthy, radiant complexion year-round.
+Please call us at 212-535-3088 or contact our New York City-based office today to schedule a consultation with Dr. Michele Green and improve your winter skincare routine to achieve a healthy, radiant complexion year-round.

 Related Topics